jazzband/django-admin-sortable/README.md

 The `NonSortableParentAdmin` class is necessary to wire up the additional URL patterns and JavaScript that Django Admin Sortable needs to make your models sortable.
 The child model does not have to be an inline model, it can be wired directly to Django admin and the objects will be grouped by the non-sortable foreign key when sorting.

+### Backwards Compatibility
+If you previously used Django Admin Sortable, **DON'T PANIC** - everything will still work exactly as before ***without any changes to your code***.
+Going forward, it is recommended that you use the new `SortableMixin` on your models, as pre-2.0 compatibility might not be a permanent thing.

+Please note however that the `Sortable` class still contains the hard-coded `order` field, and meta inheritance requirements:

+    # legacy model definition

+    from adminsortable.models import Sortable

+    class Project(Sortable):
+        class Meta(Sortable.Meta):
+            pass
+        title = models.CharField(max_length=50)

+        def __unicode__(self):
+            return self.title

 #### Model Instance Methods
 Each instance of a sortable model has two convenience methods to get the next or previous instance: